msngumo/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

- function that prints a string, followed by a new line, to stdout. function that prints a string, in reverse, followed by a new line. function that reverses a string.
+ function that prints a string, followed by a new line, to stdout. function that prints a string, in reverse, followed by a new line. function that reverses a string. function that prints every other character of a string, starting with the first character, followed by a new line.